 The primary objective of such assessment is to identify compliance gaps that are impediments to efficient and effective operation of a department, and where gaps are found, to outline corrective actions to address those gaps.
 The assessment may result in recommended changes to the organizational structure to align functional capabilities with compliance needs and demands.

 The compliance tools discussed in this article will provide a benchmark for overall compliance effectiveness and will form the basis for further improvements to compliance programs and ultimately business decision making.
 Senior management should promote these tools and fully embrace any recommendations resulting from their implementation.
 It is critical that senior management set the right tone-at-the-top to ensure employee buy-in and ultimately good compliance behavior.
 Compliance is good business and every manager and employee should be accountable for maintaining effective compliance controls.

-Jim Bowers heads the Compliance Risk Services group at Day Pitney LLP, a full-service law firm with primary offices in New York City, Boston, Hartford, Parsippany, NJ, and Washington, DC.
+About the Author Jim Bowers heads the Compliance Risk Services group at Day Pitney LLP, a full-service law firm with primary offices in New York City, Boston, Hartford, Parsippany, NJ, and Washington, DC.
 He practices in the areas of corporate governance, compliance risk management, securities and antitrust law.
 Prior to joining the firm, Jim was Vice President, Senior Antitrust Counsel and Chief Compliance Officer at Aetna Inc. Before joining Aetna, he held a senior legal position in the Office of the General Counsel at the Securities and Exchange Commission in Washington, DC (working on appellate litigation), and before that taught law at Boston University School of Law and the University of South Carolina School of Law.
 In addition, Jim has lectured at Yale Law School and the University of Connecticut School of Law.
 Jim is a graduate of Harvard Law School.